 As of September 1, 2021, Prometric no longer accepts IDs that are more than 90 days expired.
 We will continue to accept IDs that have expired within 90 days of the exam date for the interim

 What health and safety measures are you taking to prevent the spread of COVID-19 at open test centers?

-Prometric has always been committed to providing a clean, safe, and secure testing environment for the millions of individuals that visit us each year.
+Prometric is committed to providing a clean, safe, and secure testing environment for the millions of individuals that visit us each year.
 We have well documented procedures in place for the regular cleaning and sanitation of our testing locations.